DevOps-Inno-22-summer/labs/README.md

 ## Run
 0. `cd app_python`
 1. `./run.sh`
+2. Swagger available at `/docs`

+## Endpoints
-2. Moscow time can be accessed by `/api/v1/moscow_time/`
+1. Moscow time can be accessed by `/api/v1/moscow_time/`
+2. Accessing `/` will add time of the visit to `logs/visits.log`
+3. By `/visits` all visits of root url will be returned

 ## Run unit tests
 0. `cd app_python`